wp-plugins/backwpup/readme.txt

 Get the Pro Version: http://marketpress.com/product/backwpup-pro/

 **WordPress 3.2 and PHP 5.2.6 required!**

-**To use the Plugin with full functionality PHP 5.3.3 with mysqli, FTP,gz, bz2,  ZipArchive and curl is needed** **Plugin functions that don't work will be not displayed**
+**To use the Plugin with full functionality PHP 5.3.3 with mysqli, FTP,gz, bz2,  ZipArchive and curl is needed.**

+**Plugin functions that don't work will be not displayed.**

 **Test your Backups!**